redhat-et/crossplane-quay/README.md

 An issue has been opened on the upstream [provider-aws](https://github.com/crossplane/provider-aws/issues/316).

 In order to delete the dependencies, you will need to empty the S3 Bucket manually via the AWS console.
 You cannot delete a bucket that has objects in it, so Crossplane will not be able to delete that CR or Bucket.
 It does not seem like there is a simple work around for this issue.

+If the health check probe for the quay pod fails, then it is likely that the cluster isn't powerful enough to support the Quay instance.
+It is reccomended that you clean up the current cluster and try again with a more powerful cluster.
+For example, CRCs and Minikube/Kind will often not be powerful enough.

 ## Future Work